onflow/flow-go/pkg/language/docs/language.md

 The language's goals are, in order of importance:

-- **Safety and security**: Focus on safety, e.g. by providing a strong static type system, design by contract, and linear types; and security, by providing a capability system, and design by contract.
+- **Safety and security**: Provide a strong static type system, design by contract (preconditions and postconditions), and resources (inspired by linear types).
 - **Auditability**: Focus on readability: make it easy to verify what the code is doing, and make intentions explicit, at a small cost of verbosity.
 - **Simplicity**: Focus on developer productivity and usability: make it easy to write code, provide good tooling.